calummoore/blog-product/content/products/snapreport/index.md

 ### Day 2

-🏃 + ⛅️ 16° - Partly cloudy with a gentle breeze
+Thursday, 06 June 2019: 🏃 + ⛅️ 16° - Partly cloudy with a gentle breeze

 Ok, feeling a bit tired - but ready to go.